Anthony Joseph Drexel

 Anthony Joseph Drexel Sr. (September 13, 1826 – June 30, 1893) was an American banker who played a major role in the rise of modern global finance after the American Civil War.
-As the dominant partner of Drexel & Co. of Philadelphia, he founded Drexel, Morgan & Co (later J.P.
-Morgan & Co.) in New York in 1871 with J. P. Morgan as his junior partner.
-He also founded Drexel University in 1891.
-He was also the first president of the Fairmount Park Art Association (now the Association for Public Art), the nation's first private organization dedicated to integrating public art and urban planning.
+As the dominant partner of Drexel & Co. of Philadelphia, he founded Drexel, Morgan & Co, which later became J.P.
+Morgan & Co., now JPMorgan Chase, 1871 with J. P. Morgan as his junior partner.
+He also founded Drexel University in Philadelphia in 1891.

+In 1892, Drexel was elected to the American Philosophical Society.
+He was also the first president of the Fairmount Park Art Association, now the Association for Public Art, the nation's first private organization dedicated to integrating public art and urban planning.

 Early life

 Drexel was born in 1826 in Philadelphia to Francis Martin Drexel (1792–1863) and Catherine Hookey (1795–1870).
 He was the brother of Francis Anthony Drexel, and Joseph William Drexel.
 He was the uncle of Saint Katharine Drexel.
 Anthony Joseph Drexel was raised a Roman Catholic, but he joined the Episcopal Church later.